ijemmao/dartmouth-naps/README.md

 #### Fragments

-##### Map Fragment
+##### Campus Map Fragment
 The bottom 40% of the screen is occupied by the `ReviewCardContainerFragment`, with a `SupportMapFragment` in the background displaying campus.
-This `SupportMapFragment` has been stylized through adjustments made on a JSON string from the [Google Maps Platform Styling Wizard](https://mapstyle.withgoogle.com/). `Review`s are marked on the map with the [bed marker](https://github.com/ijemmao/dartmouth-naps/blob/master/DartmouthNaps/app/src/main/res/drawable/ic_marker_bed.xml), and the user's current `Location` is marked on the map with the [sheos marker](https://github.com/ijemmao/dartmouth-naps/blob/master/DartmouthNaps/app/src/main/res/drawable/ic_marker_shoes.xml).
+This `SupportMapFragment` has been stylized through adjustments made on a JSON string from the [Google Maps Platform Styling Wizard](https://mapstyle.withgoogle.com/). `Review`s are marked on the map with the [bed marker](https://github.com/ijemmao/dartmouth-naps/blob/master/DartmouthNaps/app/src/main/res/drawable/ic_marker_bed.xml), and the user's current location is marked on the map with the [sheos marker](https://github.com/ijemmao/dartmouth-naps/blob/master/DartmouthNaps/app/src/main/res/drawable/ic_marker_shoes.xml).
 When the user taps on one of the pins, the map centers on that pin, and if it was a `Review` pin, the `ReviewCardContainerFragment` sets the corresponding `ReviewCardFragment` to be active.

 ##### Review Card Fragment
 Each Review object is represented with a Review Card Fragment that is overlaid on the `CampusMapFragment`.